liquity/bold/README.md

 Modifying the original v2 design and code can potentially create technical, economic and UX impacts.
 All changes should be thoroughly considered from those perspectives.

+## Known issues in Liquity v2

+Fork teams should familiarise themselves with the [known issues](https://github.com/liquity/bold?tab=readme-ov-file#known-issues-and-mitigations) of Liquity v2.
+Some are deliberate design choices with trade-offs, others are simply quirks of the system.

 ## High level trust assumptions

 In general, Liquity v2 assumes: